zied-2023/prompt-powerhouse-lab/replit.md

 ## Overview

-This is a full-stack web application built with React/TypeScript frontend and Express backend, designed as a prompt engineering platform called "Prompt Powerhouse".
+This is a full-stack web application built with React/TypeScript frontend and Express backend, designed as a prompt engineering platform called "PromptCraft".
 The application allows users to generate, improve, and manage AI prompts through a sophisticated interface with multi-language support and theme customization.
 The application now includes full database integration with PostgreSQL for persistent data storage.

 ## Recent Changes

+**July 13, 2025 - Site Title Update**
+- Changed application title from "Prompt Powerhouse" to "PromptCraft"
+- Updated HTML title tag and all translation files (English, French, Arabic)
+- Maintained consistent branding across all language versions

 **July 13, 2025 - Email/Password Authentication System**
 - Replaced Replit Auth with simple email/password authentication system